 This course examines concepts of maternal and neonatal health.
 The obstetrical health and illness continuum is explored from a developmental perspective in the classroom and provides the opportunity to apply the nursing process in a variety of inpatient, outpatient, and community settings.
 Evidence-based nursing, current health issues, ethical dilemmas, and trends pertinent to clinical practice are examined.
 Prerequisites: Successful completion of NURS 312, 314, 316, 318.
-Co-requisites: NURS 320, 324.
+Co-requisites: NURS 320, 326.

-NURS 326 Pathophysiology
+NURS 326 Pathophysiology S (2 SH)

 This course offers an exploration of selected pathophysiological processes that occur in the body when a homeostatic imbalance is brought about by internal or external factors.
 Knowledge of the etiology of specific impaired health states that individuals may experience, as well as the behavior and symptomatology that may be manifested will be explored.
 These principles will enable the student to frame problems through the critical thinking process.
+Prerequisites: Successful completion of NURS 312, 314, 316, 318.
+Co-requisites: NURS 320, 322.